CROWDFUNDING FOR ARTISTS: A WORKSHOP

 - Needs: Projector with HDMI hookup, sound system, adequate seating

-- Cost: Sliding scale, to be discussed with organizing partners (you!)
+- Cost: To be discussed with organizing partners

 Participating artists will learn: